MIST: Mutual Information Estimation Via Supervised Training: Introduction

 In this work, we propose a fully data-driven, empirical approach to designing mutual information estimators.
 Instead of building estimators that compute MI by approximating density functions or their relation, we learn to predict MI directly from data.
 We parameterize a mutual information estimator as a neural network and train such a network end-to-end on a large meta-dataset of synthetic joint distributions with known ground-truth MI values.
 Our proposed model, MIST (Mutual Information estimation via Supervised Training), handles arbitrary sample sizes and dimensions, and features built-in uncertainty estimates.
 This meta-learning approach takes inspiration from amortized inference procedures such as simulation-based inference (SBI; \citealp{pmlr-v89-papamakarios19a, cranmer2020frontier}), amortized Bayesian inference (ABI; \citealp{gonccalves2020training, elsemueller2024sensitivity, radev2023bayesflow, avecilla2022neural, pmlr-v235-gloeckler24a}), and meta-statistical learning \citep{peyrard2025meta}.

-Our work focuses on the setting for MI estimators that was underexplored in previous work.
-Empirically, we conduct a large-scale evaluation that systematically explores the performance of our estimator in the most difficult regimes: with fewer samples (10-500), in higher dimensions (2-32), and across a wider range of MI values (0-40).
-We find that our learned estimator outperforms existing methods across these conditions, especially in low-sample regimes.
-We provide an empirical study of the behavior of estimators under increasing dimensionality, finding that our models require roughly half as many samples on average to provide reliable MI estimates as the best baseline.
+We focus on empirical settings underexplored in previous work but common in practice: fewer samples (10-500), higher dimensions (2-32), and a wider range of MI values (0-40) across 23 distribution types.
+We find that MIST substantially outperforms existing methods across these conditions, especially in low-sample regimes.
+We provide a detailed study of sample requirements under increasing dimensionality, finding that MIST requires approximately half as many samples on average to provide reliable MI estimates compared to the next best estimator.
 The quantile-based intervals are well-calibrated and more reliable than bootstrap alternatives, while inference is orders of magnitude faster than existing neural methods.
-Finally, the learned estimators generalize to unseen distributions and sample sizes.

-Beyond empirical performance, this meta-statistical framework establishes a new paradigm for constructing information-theoretic estimators.
-Because the estimator is fully differentiable and trainable, it can be embedded in larger learning pipelines, fine-tuned to specific data modalities, and systematically improved through curated meta-datasets.
-Leveraging MI’s invariance under invertible transformations, synthetic training distributions can, in the future, be adapted to arbitrary domains and modalities via \textit{normalizing flows} \citep{papamakarios2021normalizing_flows}, paving the way for general-purpose, learned estimators of mutual information.
+MIST generalizes effectively to unseen synthetic distributions in our framework, and improves with increasing sample size beyond its training experience.
+We discuss the limitations of our learning-based approach in Section~\ref{sec:limitations}, including the generalization characteristics observed in our experiments.
+Finally, we provide a training-free mechanism to detect far out-of-distribution settings where MIST's performance may degrade.

-We provide an open-source library\footnote{\url{https://github.com/grgera/mist}} for training and evaluating meta-learned MI estimators, and include a detailed discussion of these opportunities and future work in Section~\ref{sec:discussion}.
+We provide an open-source library\footnote{ \url{https://github.com/grgera/mist} } for training and evaluating meta-learned MI estimators, and include a detailed discussion of opportunities for future work in Section~\ref{sec:discussion}.